thebusfactor/p11/README.md

 ### Prerequisites and Installation

-See the Installation Documentation for instructions on setting up the
+See the [Installation Documentation](https://github.com/thebusfactor/p11/wiki/Installation-Documentation) for instructions on setting up the project and dependencies.

 ### Tech Notes

-Techical Details for the project can be found in the Technical Documentation
+Techical Details for the project can be found in the [Technical Documentation](https://github.com/thebusfactor/p11/wiki/Technical-Documentation)

 ## Usage

-See the User Documentation for information on deploying the project on your system.
+See the [User Documentation](https://github.com/thebusfactor/p11/wiki/User-Documentation) for information on deploying the project on your system.

 ## Training

-See the AI Documentation for instructions on how to interact with the Darkflow machine learning system in this project.
+See the [AI Documentation](https://github.com/thebusfactor/p11/wiki/AI-Documentation) for instructions on how to interact with the Darkflow machine learning system in this project.

 ## Built With